hmcts/pip-channel-management/README.md

 - For third party subscription, it retrieves the API address to send the subscription to.

 ##### Alternative publishing formats
-- The generation (and associated CRUD operations) of PDFs and CSVs for JSON publications.
+- The generation (and associated CRUD operations) of PDFs and Excel spreadsheets for JSON publications.
-- The generation of a publication summary for JSON publications, which is used in the subscriptions process.
+- The generation of a publication summary for JSON publications, which is used in the subscription process.

 All interactions with `pip-channel-management` are performed through the API (specified in [API Documentation](#api-documentation)) either as a standalone service or via connections to other microservices.

 ## Features and Functionality

 - Generation of PDFs from JSON for each list type.
 These are used in the subscriptions process and also via the Frontend
-- Generation of the Artefact Summary, which is the text that contains details about a JSON publication.
+- Generation of publication summary, which contains details about a JSON publication.
 This is used in the subscription email.
 - Mapping of a list of subscriptions to their appropriate email.
 It also de-duplicates the list, which in turn means only one email is sent per user.
 - Mapping a third party subscription to its appropriate API endpoint.
 - Azure Blob Storage: Handles interactions with the CaTH Azure Blob Storage instance (or local Azurite emulator/Azure Storage Explorer instances)